POLITICAL SCIENCE (PS)

 404. The Legislative Process.
 3 hrs.
 An examination of American legislative institutions with major emphasis upon the U.S. Congress

 405. Women and Politics.
 3 hrs.
+Prerequisite(s): Junior or senior status.
 Examines feminist political theory, the role and status of women in U.S. politics and public policy issues related to women

 406. Political Parties.
 3 hrs.
 An examination of the role of political parties in the American political system